adi-bal/magnet-landing/README.md

 # Magnet Landing Page

 Welcome to the landing page for our product!
-Follow the instructions below to run this website and show your interest.
+Follow the instructions below to run this website.

 ## Instructions to Run